darashizuka/Pore-forming-proteins/README.md

 This repository contains code for building and evaluating machine learning models to classify pore-forming proteins using various protein features.

 ---
+## Dataset
+Protein sequence data used in our study is sourced from https://github.com/basf/pore_forming_protein_DLM.
+We use these sequences to extract several features and embeddings using protein language model
+---
 ## Setup Instructions
 ### 1. Clone this GitHub repository
 ```bash